barseghyanartur/elk-stack-container-example/docs/security.rst

 It's important to understand, that security for each of the components for the ELK stack is configured separately.
 For instance, you can password protect Elasticsearch and still use un-protected Kibana.
-Same way you could access Logstash without a password, but since instruct Logstash to use password protected Elasticsearch.
+Same way you could access Logstash without a password, but instruct Logstash to use password protected Elasticsearch.

 Minimal security setup is described below briefly, in a form of easily